Skip to the main content.

 Cleaning up is good, but prevention is better.
 Implementing strong policies in gPanel can stop these files from accumulating in the first place.

-• Automated Offboarding Checks: Your offboarding workflow in gPanel should always include a mandatory step for Drive ownership transfer before an account is ever deleted.
+• Automated Offboarding Checks: Your offboarding workflow should always include a mandatory step for Drive ownership transfer.

-• The Custodian Account: Rather than scattering data across various users, transfer high-value data from former employees to a centralized "Custodian" or "Legal Hold" account that is strictly monitored.
+• The Custodian Account: Transfer high-value data from former employees to a centralized "Legal Hold" account.

-• Scheduled Audits: Don't wait until storage runs out.
-Use gPanel’s scheduled reporting feature to automatically run "Dormant Files" and "Orphaned Files" reports quarterly or biannually.
+• Scheduled Audits: Use gPanel’s scheduled reporting to run "Dormant Files" reports quarterly.

 Take Control of Your Domain